gadventures/handlebars-helpers/README.md

 Usage
 ===

-Add this project to your dependencies, and include it after Handlebar:
+Add this project to your dependencies, and bind your existing Handlebars instance to this modules result:

     var Handlebars = require('handlebars');
-    require('handlebars-helpers');
+    Handlebars = require('handlebars-helpers');

 At this point, all the helpers in this module will be registered into Handlebars, you can use them in your templates as you would any other Handlebars